 Digital Teaching Showcase – 2021

-After the success of the 2020 event, the team delivered a second digital teaching showcase on Thursday 22nd July, highlighting the work that has been completed over the last 12 months while the university adapted to online and blending learning.
+After the success of the 2020 event, the team delivered a second digital teaching showcase on Thursday 22nd July, highlighting the work that has been completed over the last 12 months while the university adapted to online and blended learning.
 The theme of the day was.
-‘Evaluate and Review’, where our speakers took an in depth look at the things that had worked well over the last year, the challenges that were overcome and the lessons that have been learnt.
+‘Evaluate and Review’, where our speakers took an in-depth look at the things that had worked well over the last year, the challenges that were overcome and the lessons that have been learnt.

 Recordings for each of the day’s sessions are available here now.

 The team (alongside course administrators) have recently completed the bulk process to bulk activate 2021/22 Blackboard courses, rolling content over from the 2020/21 versions of the course where applicable.
 This means that your Blackboard course should now be available to edit ready for the start of teaching.